Responsible Travel in Gunnison Crested Butte

 Enjoy the mountains.
 Leave No Trace.

-By visiting Gunnison Crested Butte responsibly, you’re not only helping us preserve these lands for the next visitor, but for future generations to come.
+By traveling responsibly during your visit to Colorado’s beautiful Gunnison Valley, you’re not only helping preserve these lands for the next visitor, but for future generations to come.
 Whether you were drawn here by the epic mountain biking, beautiful hiking or any of the other things to do, tread lightly so the next visitor can have the same amazing experience.

-Certain trails in Gunnison are closed seasonally for mud.
-Others are closed during specific dates in spring to protect wildlife, including elk, deer and the Gunnison sage grouse.
-Obey all posted signs you encounter, and never recreate on muddy trails.
-Click the button below for more details.
+Some trails in Gunnison are closed during specific dates in spring to protect wildlife, including elk, deer and the Gunnison sage grouse.
+Others are closed seasonally for mud and winter conditions.
+Obey all posted signs you encounter, and never travel on muddy trails.
+Click the button below for dates and more details.

 LEAVE NO TRACE PRINCIPLES